AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 #### Exporting reports as images

 Need to include a report in a presentation or document?
-Any report can be saved as an image (in PNG, PDF, or SVG format) using the Report Options menu, located in the top right corner of every report.
+Any report can be saved as an image (in PNG, PDF, or SVG format) using the `Report Options` menu, located in the top right corner of every report.

 1. Click the gear icon in the top right corner of any report.
-1. From the dropdown, select **Enlarge**.
+1. From the dropdown, select `Enlarge`.
-1. When the report enlarges, click **Download** in the top right corner of the report.
+1. When the report enlarges, click **[!UICONTROL Download]** in the top right corner of the report.
 1. Select the preferred image format from the dropdown.
 The download will begin immediately.

 Take a look: